mucsci-students/2025sp-420-BarkingSnakes/README.md

 #### Saving & Loading Diagrams:
 The interface includes options for saving your current diagram or loading a previously saved diagram.

+### How-to GUI
+#### NOTICE: To be able to save project, must click 'new' button to start
+Upper Tool Bar includes: new, save, load, quit
+New
+    Create a new project file with a <filename.json> provided Load
+    Load the file at the <filename.json> given
+Save
+    Save the file with the given name
+Quit
+    Quits the program.
+Prompts 'Are you sure?'

+#### Navigation
+Side pop buttons:
+ClassList
+    View current classes, or add more
+RelationList
+    View all relationships in the current project.
+Within ClassList:
+To enter the details of that class, click on the class name and you can view: fields, methods and parameters.

+Adding, renaming, and deleting - classes, fields, methods, and parameters:
+      add
+            click on appropriately labeled button
+      rename
+            Click on the field, method, or parameter 'name' to reveal a textbox where you can rename it delete
+            Click on the red x box on the right of the field, method, or parameter you want to delete

+Within RelationList:
+Shows list of existing relationships by displaying type, source class, and target class.
+      add
+            Choose type from drop down and classes from drop downs edit
+            Use appropriate drop downs to edit existing relationships remove
+            Click red x box on the right of the relationship to remove

 ## Running tests
 - Use for specific test